“Stay With Me…”

 Michal went to high school and started working in various print shops around the city before he began working at Commerce Clearing House on Peterson, where he remained for over 42 years.
 Michal says that he had a good reputation there as being a hard worker and is very proud of the service award he was presented with when he retired.

 Michal was able to live alone until age 96 when he fell at home and lay for two days before his neighbor discovered him.
-He was taken to a hospital and eventually discharged to a nursing home where he is able to get around with a walker and a cane.
-“It’s not a bad place,” he reports.
-When asked if he would have done anything differently, he says “I suppose not.
+He was taken to a hospital and eventually discharged to a nursing home where he was able to get around with a walker and a cane.
+“It’s not a bad place,” he would often say.
+When asked if he would have done anything differently, his response was: “I suppose not.
 It wasn’t really such a bad life.”

 (Originally written: September 1994)

 If you liked this true story about the past, check out Michelle’s historical fiction/mystery series, set in the 1930s in Chicago: